tappasarn/Articles/Agoda_Article/src/AbstractEquality.md

 ## “The Abstract Equality Comparison Algorithm”
 (yeah... it is just a cool name for "==")<Br />

 Not too long ago, I was reading through a JavaScript book series called You Don't Know JS, written by Kyle Simpson.
 There was a chapter that actually reminded me about the meme posted above.
-It explained about the losely equality comparison behaviour of JavaScript.
+It explained about the loosely equality comparison behaviour of JavaScript.
 So, I think it would not be a bad idea if I would make a summarize of it, and share it here.

 Equality check is one amoung those things that could be done in more than a single ways, and one among the ways (believed to be evil) is often being banded by the project ESLint configuration. <Br />
 <Br />